31° 46' 36.12" N, 35° 14' 4.2" E (31.7767, 35.2345)

 The Wailing Wall and the surrounding area known as the Temple Mount are considered Judaism's most sacred site.
 Many Jews turn toward this location when they pray and have offered prayers in the area since at least the 4th century A.D.

-Starting around the mid-19th century, several attempts by Jews have been made to purchase rights to the structure and the land that immediately surrounds it.
+Starting around the mid-19th century, several attempts by Jews have been made to purchase rights to the structure known as the wailing wall and the land that immediately surrounds it.
 All these attempts, however, failed.
 The general area of the Temple Mount came under the control of Jordan after the 1948 Arab-Israeli War.
 Under the Jordanians, Jews were barred from the area until Israel captured the Old City in 1967.

 Some Jews go to the Wall every Friday afternoon to bewail the destruction of Jerusalem's Temple and bemoan their own desolate condition (see Psalm 79).
 Some who visit this location kiss one of its stones and water the edifice with their tears.
 Portions of the Old Testament are often read, especially excerpts from Jeremiah's book of Lamentations and select passages from the Psalms.
 It is because of the behavior displayed before the massive stone blocks that this structure is called the Wailing Wall.